 i] A faith that is active.
 Possessing a faith that is active and productive is going to be essential for our rule with Christ in eternity.
 Building the muscles of faith requires going out on a limb for the Lord, it involves trusting him when all about us denies the wisdom of that trust.
 The Thessalonians, since the departure of Paul, had stood firm in the face of disbelief and opposition.
 The Thessalonians were now on their own, yet they did not waver in their reliance on the Lord.
 "Timothy has just now come to us from you and has brought good news about your faith and love."
 Growing in our reliance upon the one who travels with us through life, learning to trust in the living Lord, this must be our goal.

 ii] A love that labors.
 Love is the greatest of the eternal qualities.
 In fact, it sums up the very character of God; "God is Love".
 Love is a quality that should consume us and it was Paul's prayer for the Thessalonians.
 "May the Lord make your love increase and overflow for each other and for everyone else."
-To possess a love that labours for others, that seeks the best for others, is to be touched by the grace of God.
-A natural love cares for those we regard highly and want to possess for our own pleasure, yet self-giving love, the love that Christ exhibits, now there is a miracle.
+To possess a love that labors for others, that seeks the best for others, evidences God's gracious touch.
+A natural love cares for those we regard highly and want to possess for our own pleasure, yet self-giving love, the love that Christ exhibits, is a miraculous love.
 Let us look to Jesus that this love may grow in us as a gift of God's grace.

 iii] A hope that strengthens.
-Developing a burning confidence in the ultimate intentions of God, enables us to stand steadfast in the present.
-It is as we develop a sure and steady hope in the coming kingdom, that we then begin to handle the present momentary troubles we face.
-We must pray that our confidence in the future intentions of God will grow with every passing day.
+Developing a burning confidence in the ultimate intentions of God enables us to stand steadfast in the present.
+It is as we develop a sure and steady hope in the coming kingdom that we then begin to handle the present momentary troubles we face.
+We must pray that our confidence in the future intentions of God will grow in us with every passing day.

 1. In v1 our Lord is given three names.
 Discuss the meaning of each.